dart-lang/build/builder_pkgs/mockito/README.md

 `@GenerateNiceMocks` annotation.
 In the above `cat.dart` example, we import the generated library as `cat.mocks.dart`.

+**NOTE**: by default only annotations in files under `test/` are processed, if you want to add Mockito annotations in other places, you will need to add a `build.yaml` file to your project, see [this SO answer](https://stackoverflow.com/questions/68275811/is-there-a-way-to-let-mockito-generate-mocks-for-integration-tests-in-a-flutter).

 The generated mock class, `MockCat`, extends Mockito's Mock class and implements the Cat class, giving us a class which supports stubbing and verifying.